 |Step 3: Sew neckband.|

-Cut the strip of fabric into two pieces, each 30 cm (12 in) long.
+Take your ribbing fabric and cut it about 4,5 cm (1.8 in) wide.
 Align the raw edges of the neckband with the raw edge of the neck opening, wrong sides together.
 Sew 1 cm (0.4 in) from the outer edge.
 Stretch the neckband while you sew, but be careful not to stretch or pull the long sleeve fabric.

 |Step 4: Sew neckband.|